PsyTeachR/book-template/docs/01-setup.md

 Update the title, author, and description strings.

-For now, don't change anything in the R chunk at the top.
+For now, don't change anything in the `cite-packages` R chunk at the top.
+This just automatically creates a bibliography file for the specified R packages.

 Now you can edit the overview.
 Replace the filler text with a description of your course and fill in the course aims and ILOs.